-As part of resident Autonomous Underwater Vehicle (AUV), unmanned underwater vehicles (UUV), or remote operations, it is possible to use both the AUV to interface and upload data from subsea infrastructure or the reverse and interface to the AUV from a cabled subsea base station.
+As part of resident autonomous underwater vehicle (AUV), unmanned underwater vehicles (UUV), or remote operations, it is possible to use both the AUV to interface and upload data from subsea infrastructure or the reverse and interface to the AUV from a cabled subsea base station.

-Integration Manual for the Modem 6 Family Type: 8307, 8244, 8182, 8193, 8377
+Integration manual for the Modem 6 family types: 8307, 8244, 8182, 8193

-In previous examples both the Acknowledged and Fire and Forget modes have been used in a Master to Slave configuration.
+In previous examples both the acknowledged and fire and forget modes have been used in a master to slave configuration.

-The Master configuration has several different options.
-If the Master configuration is selected, the modem will automatically transfer data to the matched modem based on one of the following options:
+The master configuration has several different options.
+If the master configuration is selected, the modem will automatically transfer data to the matched modem based on one of the following options: